selcukcihan/saga-assignment/README.md

 ### Express - Decided

-Express will provide the HTTP layer.
+Express provides the HTTP layer.
 It has a small conceptual footprint and keeps the exercise focused on ingestion, retrieval, persistence, and architectural boundaries.
 Express 5 also forwards rejected promises from asynchronous handlers to error middleware.

 Compared with Fastify, Express provides less built-in schema-based validation and serialization.
 Compared with NestJS, it provides much less framework structure.
-We accept that trade-off and will make validation, application-service boundaries, dependency construction, and error mapping explicit.
+We accept that trade-off and make validation, application-service boundaries, dependency construction, and error mapping explicit.

 ### PostgreSQL Instead of SQLite - Decided